Guven-K/MyFolio/README.md

 # **MyFolio**

-**MyFolio** is a customisable portfolio application that's currently in work in progress.
+**MyFolio** is a customisable portfolio application currently in progress.
 It uses the **Avalonia framework** and is designed to showcase your personal projects, skills, and achievements.
 Whether you're a developer, designer, or artist, MyFolio provides a sleek and professional way to present your work.

 > **⚙️ Note:** This project is currently in **early development**.
 Features, design, and structure are still evolving.
 Stay tuned for updates!